Accuracy Tests of the Envelope Theory: Accuracy tests

 \subsection{Negative power potential}

-To test the impact of the divergence we consider a negative power-law potential $V(r) = -G\,r^{\beta}$, with $\beta < 0$.
-Indeed, the bigger $\abs{\beta}$ is, the more divergent the potential is.
-The approximation given by the ET for this potential have already been computed in \cite{chev22} for a more general system (including a power-law kinematics).
-For non-relativistic kinematics, it reduces to
+To test the impact of divergence, we consider a negative power-law potential given by $V(r) = -G\,r^{\beta}$, where $\beta < 0$ and $G>0$.
+This potential becomes more divergent as $|\beta|$ increases.
+The ET approximation for this potential has previously been computed in \cite{chev22} for a more general Hamiltonian (which includes power-law kinematics).
+In the case of non-relativistic kinematics, the approximation reduces to

-with $\phi = \sqrt{2+\beta}$.
-It has been shown in the same article that this result is a lower bound.
-For $\beta = -1$, that is the Coulomb potential, the expected result from \cite{sema15a} is recovered.
+where $\phi = \sqrt{2+\beta}$.
+It has been demonstrated in the same article that this result is an upper bound (as long as $\phi$ is kept to be $2$).
+When $\beta = -1$, which corresponds to the Coulomb potential, the expected result from \cite{sema15a} is recovered.

-Comparisons with the exact energies are presented in Fig. \ref{NPP} for $G=1$ and for some values of $\beta$.
-It can be seen that for small $\abs{\beta}$, the ET is quite accurate.
-Nevertheless, the relative error rises as $\abs{\beta}$ increases.
-On the other hand, with the improved ET, the behaviour with $\beta$ is well reproduced.
-For $\beta$ close to $-2$, the accuracy of improved ET result seems to decrease.
-However, we can note that, in such a range of $\beta$, the results from the oscillator basis expansion should be treated cautiously because convergence was not achieved.
+Comparisons with the exact energies are presented in Fig. \ref{NPP} for $G=1$ and various values of $\beta$.
+It can be observed that the ET provides reasonably accurate results for small $\abs{\beta}$.
+However, as $|\beta|$ increases, the relative error also increases.
+On the other hand, when utilising the improved ET, the behaviour with respect to $\beta$ is well reproduced.
+For values of $\beta$ close to $-2$, the accuracy of the improved ET results appears to decrease.
+However, it should be noted that for $\beta<-1$, the results obtained from the oscillator basis expansion should be interpreted with caution because convergence was not totally achieved.